DragonSenses/job-tracker/journey.md

 ```

 Next display the pagination buttons that show when a totalJobs exceed a certain amount.
 For now, leave a comment to mark where it should be (right below the `jobs` div).

+### Job Component

+Since we are passing down the props, let's update Job component accordingly.